TimPaquaij/Vendor-Transformation/README.md

 Vendor Classifiaction and Transformation (Tim's Internship (private code))
 ==========

-This project focust on the implementation and trainining of vendor specific transformation and classification models in CT scans.
+This project focust on the training and classification of vendor specific characteristics in contrast cardiovascular CT scans.

 The following project workflow was used to build this code: